Claudia Orange: The Treaty of Waitangi (1987)

 The 1987 book was derived from her 1984 PhD thesis.
 Despite being an academic history, it was a popular success, due primarily to an upsurge in interest in the Treaty of Waitangi caused by the increasing importance of the Waitangi Tribunal and also major Māori protests at Waitangi Day celebrations.
 The book has become a definitive reference for interpreting the relevance of the Treaty of Waitangi.
 Several shorter versions of the book have been published for young and non-academic audiences, and a revised edition was released in 2011.

-Honours
+Honours and awards

-In the 1993 New Year Honours, Orange was made an Officer of the Order of the British Empire, for services to historical research.
+In 1990, Orange was awarded the New Zealand 1990 Commemoration Medal.
+In the 1993 New Year Honours, she was made an Officer of the Order of the British Empire, for services to historical research.
 She was appointed a Distinguished Companion of the New Zealand Order of Merit, also for services to historical research, in the 2009 New Year Honours.
 She accepted re-designation as a Dame Companion of the New Zealand Order of Merit in August 2009 following the restoration of titular honours by the New Zealand government.

-In 2018 she was made a Companion of the Royal Society Te Apārangi in recognition of her work to improve awareness, knowledge and understanding of the Treaty of Waitangi, of New Zealand biography, and of the role of museums in communicating New Zealand's story.
+In 2018, Orange was made a Companion of the Royal Society Te Apārangi in recognition of her work to improve awareness, knowledge and understanding of the Treaty of Waitangi, of New Zealand biography, and of the role of museums in communicating New Zealand's story.

-In 2021 she received the Prime Minister's Award for Literary Achievement in Non-fiction.
+In 2021, Orange received the Prime Minister's Award for Literary Achievement in Non-fiction.